elioamicarelli/about-insiders-analytics/index.md

 ## Mining the SEC databases to track insiders' behavior

-Corporate insiders are required to report their insider transactions within two business days of the date the transaction occurred. **Insiders reports are collected and made publicly available via the SEC Electronic Data Gathering, Analysis, and Retrieval system (EDGAR)**.
+Corporate insiders are required to report their insider transactions within two business days of the date the transaction occurred. **Insiders reports are collected and made publicly available via the SEC Electronic Data Gathering, Analysis, and Retrieval system (EDGAR)**{3}.

-Researchers have shown that insiders transaction may contain information on future's stock performances{}{}.
+Researchers have shown that insiders transaction may contain information on future's stock performances{4}{5}{6}.
 In order to contribute to the public knowledge of insiders' transactions, **Insiders Analytics** mines EDGAR's insiders reports and produce analyses based on this data.

+**The information shared and produced by Insiders Analytics does not constitutes financial and/or investment advice.
+Data and analyses presented by Insiders Analytics may be subject to errors.
+You are encouraged to conduct your own financial research**.

 ### Markdown